android-hmueller01/JobLogTimer/README.md

 - Updated all depenendencies and gradle
 - Fixed bug that worked time of day before a break is not respected in widget
 - Refactored way of requesting permissions
-- Changed license to MIT
+- Changed license from Apache 2.0 to MIT

 V0.20b: versionCode 18, 30.06.2022 Mr
 - Changed some default values of the preferences